AddChew/georgia-tech-notes/CS-6200/P1/L2/README.md

 - Easy to test and verify whether working as expected

 Cons
-- Portability - typically very specialized
+- Portability - typically very specialized and customized to the underlying hardware
 - Cost of user kernel crossing